EBISPOT/OLS-graphview/README.md

  		}
  	};
 ```

 ## Customizing the options
-Please check the examples to understand how to use your own options and how to overwrite the default options with your own options.
+*Please check the examples* to understand how to use your own options and how to overwrite the default options with your own options.
+Each example contains text that further explains what the example is supposed to show and tries to accomplish.

+# OLS - JSON structure:
+If the option OLS structure true is activated, the plugin expects a structure similar to the OLS REST API.
+This means that a first webservice call (e.g.;
+http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_33839 ) leads to a json which includes a link to the graph data.
+A second webservice call actually gets the graph data as json (e.g.: http://www.ebi.ac.uk/ols/beta/api/ontologies/cmpo/terms/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCHEBI_33839/graph ).
+To fetch data from other sources with a different structure is possible - check the examples - however the plugin expects the same names/structure within the json response as demonstrated in the *second* webservice call.

+# Contact
+Please use github (https://github.com/LLTommy/OLS-graphview) to report bugs, discuss potential new features or ask questions in general.

 # License
 The plugin is released under the Apache License Version 2.0.
-You can find more about it at http://www.apache.org/licenses/LICENSE-2.0 or within the license file of the repository.
+You can find out more about it at http://www.apache.org/licenses/LICENSE-2.0 or within the license file of the repository.

 # Dependencies
-* **JQuery:** Is used by the plugin (version 1.7+) https://jquery.com
+* **JQuery:** Is used by the plugin (version 1.7+) https://jquery.com and therefor has to be available

+# Relying on
 * **visjs:** The plugin uses visjs as mention multiple times.
 The library has a lot more to offer than 'just' network graphs, so if you are interested, check it out at http://visjs.org.
+Since vis js is packed into the build/ols-graphview.js, you do not have to include it externally.
-* **awesomeplete:** Is used as a autocomplete js library for the searchbox (https://leaverou.github.io/awesomplete/)
+* **awesomeplete:** Is used as a autocomplete js library for the searchbox (https://leaverou.github.io/awesomplete/).
+Awesomeplete is packed into the build/ols-graphview.js, you do not have to include it externally.